kdsuneraavinash/theme_provider/README.md

 ## Usage

-Wrap your material app like this:
+Wrap your material app like this to use dark theme and light theme out of the box.

 ```dart
 class MyApp extends StatelessWidget {